For your convenience, many of the products we link too are affiliate links which means we may earn money if you purchase a product we recommend.

 When you completely zap your system of glucose by following a low-carb, high-fat diet, you may notice nausea, constipation, headache, irritability, cramps, diarrhea, dizziness, fatigue, insomnia, poor concentration and intense sugar cravings.

-However, you can take steps to mitigate keto flu symptoms—stay hydrated, avoid caffeine and consume more salt to replace electrolytes.
+However, you can take steps to mitigate keto flu symptoms—stay hydrated, avoid caffeine, ditch sugar and consume more salt to replace electrolytes.
 Once your body becomes more adapted to the ketogenic diet, you will not notice an onslaught of symptoms every time your body enters ketosis.

 What are signs of ketosis?